phinocio/phintweaks/UltSky - Armor Resistances Fix/README.md

 # Compatibility

-- Only intended for UtlSky v4.0.7.
+- Only intended for UltSky v4.0.7.

 # Known Issues